royquillca/cookiecutter-ds/README.md

 # Cookiecutter for Data Science Projects

-Weellcome to awesome  and flexible project structure for develope and share your Data Science Porject.
+_A powerful and user-friendly Cookiecutter template for Data Science projects._

 ## Requirements